 Advanced Technologies for Cataract Surgery

-At Fort Worth Eye Associates, Dr. H. William Ranelle and Dr. Ann Ranelle constantly strive to achieve outstanding vision results for each patient by understanding their individual needs and comfort.
+At Fort Worth Eye Associates, Dr. Ann Ranelle constantly strives to achieve outstanding vision results for each patient by understanding their individual needs and comfort.
 Fort Worth Eye Associates offers advanced technologies for choosing the appropriate lens implant and treatment plan for each patient.

 Signs and Symptoms of Cataracts

 Cataract symptoms often present so gradually that they go unnoticed for a time.
 Vision is not particularly affected during the early onset of a cataract.
 Cloudy or foggy vision is the symptom most associated with cataracts, however other signs that may signal cataract formation include:

 - Night vision difficulty

 - Seeing light “halos”